Gun violence: Intentional homicide

 Handguns are involved in most U.S. gun homicides.

 The United Nations Office on Drugs and Crime (UNODC) defines intentional homicide as "acts in which the perpetrator intended to cause death or serious injury by his or her actions."
-This excludes deaths: related to conflicts (war); caused by recklessness or negligence; or justifiable, such as in self-defense or by law enforcement in the line of duty.
+This excludes deaths related to conflicts (war); caused by recklessness or negligence; or justifiable, such as in self-defense or by law enforcement in the line of duty.
 A 2009 report by the Geneva Declaration using UNODC data showed that worldwide firearms were used in an average of 60 percent of all homicides.
 In the U.S. in 2011, 67 percent of homicide victims were killed by a firearm: 66 percent of single-victim homicides and 79 percent of multiple-victim homicides.
 In 2009, the United States' homicide rate was reported to be 5.0 per 100,000.
 A 2016 Harvard study claims that in 2010 the homicide rate was about 7 times higher than that of other high-income countries, and that the US gun homicide rate was 25.2 times higher.
+Firearms are used in this threatening capacity four to six times more than firearms used as a means of protection in fighting crime.
+Hemenway's figures are disputed by other academics, who assert there are many more defensive uses of firearms than criminal uses.